-A SUP will be developed during the implementation phase of the project.
-Tourism opportunities directly associated with the dam are expected to be minimal; largely because the water level will often be low and there are already many competing tourist attractions in the vicinity.
+It is intended that a SUP will be developed during the implementation phase of the project.
+Tourism opportunities directly associated with the dam are expected to be minimal; largely because the water level will often be low and there are already competing water related attractions in the vicinity.